 With no memory of the past 17 years, Jenna brings the poppy energy of a delighted 13-year-old to the much-less glamorous reality of adulthood.
 Jennifer Garner's bright performance was particularly praised and is guaranteed to bring a smile your face!

-A remake of Alejandro Amenábar's 1997 Spanish film Open Your Eyes, Vanilla Sky complicates the notion of a traditional body swap with its twisty conclusion.
+A remake of Alejandro Amenábar's 1997 Spanish film Open Your Eyes, Cameron Crowe's Vanilla Sky complicates the notion of a traditional body swap with its twisty conclusion.

 The movie starts as a standard character-driven romance drama, in which we follow wealthy playboy David (played by Tom Cruise) as he parties and works in his Manhattan apartment.

-But when director Cameron Crowe suddenly switches to David sitting masked in a police cell and accused of murder, things get a little tricky.
+But when we suddenly switch to David sitting masked in a police cell and accused of murder, things get a little tricky.

 The first body swap in Vanilla Sky appears when David starts hallucinating that his girlfriend (played by Penélope Cruz) is actually a long-dead woman he had a fling with (played by Cameron Diaz).
 As his dreams and visions merge with reality, he can no longer tell who's who.

-But wait, that's not all.
-There's a lot more to the story that unfolds, and it would sound quite confusing if written out here.
+But wait, that's not all!
+There's more to the story that unfolds, and it would sound quite confusing if written out here.
 The best way to watch this film is to just watch it—and maybe think about why it's titled Vanilla Sky, which will make sense in retrospect.

 Big, directed by Penny Marshall back in the 1980s, was certainly the inspiration behind aforementioned hits 13 Going on 30 and 17 Again.

-After Josh convinces his best friend that he really is Josh, the two set out into the big bad world and ends up at MacMillan Toy Company.
-What is the mysterious reason why he woke up an adult?
+After Josh convinces his best friend that he really is Josh, the two set out into the big bad world and end up at MacMillan Toy Company.
+What is the mysterious reason why he woke up as an adult?
 You'll have to watch this classic to find out.